About the Mirena IUD

 Sept 2014: Headache and the Pseudotumor Cerebri Syndrome.

 The study discusses the presentation of pseudotumor cerebri, such as one could see as a result from the Mirena IUD.
 The authors note that a headache is the most common presenting symptom of pseudotumor cerebri.

 The article discusses diagnosis, evaluation, and management of patients presenting with pseudotumor cerebri.
 The authors note that one of the most serious side effects of pseudotumor cerebri is visual loss, which could be temporary or permanent.
 Our Mirena IUD lawyers have observed that if the Mirena IUD is removed soon after visual disturbances occur, that there is a high chance that the patient’s vision will return.
 Unfortunately, many doctors are not aware that the Mirena IUD can cause pseudotumor cerebri, and therefore do not remove the Mirena IUD soon enough to prevent permanent damage.

 Jan 2014: Pseudotumor Cerebri Pathophysiology.

-The Hollis Law Firm handles cases for people who have been injured by defective drugs and medical devices.
-We work on a contingency fee basis, you never owe any money unless there is a recovery in your claim.
+The Hollis Law Firm handles cases for people who have been injured by defective drugs and medical devices, such as the Mirena IUD.
+We work on a contingency fee basis, which means you never owe any money unless there is a recovery in your claim.
 All consultations with the Hollis Law Firm are completely confidential and obligation free.
-We take care of all aspects of your case so you can focus on taking care of yourself.
-For your free consultation, contact us today at (800) 701-3672.
+For a free Mirena IUD lawsuit consultation, call us today at 1-800-701-3672.